-NorthStar Regional is pleased to announce the opening of a 17-bed Residential Treatment Center for women.
-The facility, built in 2004 but remodeled recently for NorthStar Regional, is home for women in treatment for 30–40 days.
+NorthStar Regional is pleased to announce the opening of a 16-bed Residential Treatment Center for women.
+The facility, built in 2004 but remodeled recently for NorthStar Regional, is home for women in treatment for 4 to 6 weeks based on each individual’s needs.

 Providing A Continuum of Care